 - Click on the create button.

-Here I created a database with the name techaak.
-The additional WordPress website will use this database.
+Here I created a database with the name seoneurons for the new WordPress website.

 Create a Folder for the additional WordPress